phpclassroom/cash/README.md

 ## Testing
 For this program, try testing your code manually:

+In your terminal, switch to the `change` directory and run `php index.php`.

 - If you input -1, does your program prompts you again?
 - If you input 0, does your program output 0?
 - If you input 1, does your program output 1 (one cent)?